 When Barbara makes plans to fly with her father back to Mexico, Dr. Bock intends to go with them, but at the last minute, his conscience bothers him.
 Motivated by a deeper sense of obligation and commitment, he decides to staying behind at the hospital in order to prevent it from descending into total chaos and destruction.

-Chayefsky’s acclaimed scenario (also winning the Writers Guild and the Golden Globe Awards) may be too theatrical for the big screen.
+Chayefsky’s acclaimed scenario (also winning the Writers Guild Award) may be too theatrical for the big screen.
 The actors, especially Scott and Rigg in the film’s second half, are given lengthy speeches and monologues to deliver, which border on hysteria and madness.
-Scott’s Dr, Brock exclaims at one point, “We cure nothing!
+Scott’s Dr. Brock, out of control, exclaims at one point, “We cure nothing!
 We heal nothing!

-The satire’s pacing is also uneven: in the first reel, it’s impressively fast, with the camera moving swiftly from one character to another, and from one room to the corridors and back, reflecting the continuous chaos that prevails in a “typical” day at a “typical” urban hospital.
+The satire’s pacing is also uneven.
+In the first (and best) reel, it’s impressively fast, with the camera moving swiftly from one character to another, and from one room to the corridors and back, reflecting the chaos that prevails in a “typical” day at a “typical” urban hospital.

 Oscar Nominations: 2